Wondering what an ideal coaching website development process is?

 - Launch date

 Once you have the information you need and have planned out the process step by step.
 Now you need a design for your website.
-This step will be easier once you have the above two steps streamlined.
+This step will be more straightforward once you have the above two steps streamlined.

 There are two ways to design a website.